alan-turing-institute/data-safe-haven-team/WaysofWork.md

     - Backlog: if it has been agreed as necessary work
     - Planned: agreed and we know when to address it or by when it needs done
   - Points (effort): assign a value effort from 2 to 9.
 A value of 1 typically means that the task is so short it would be better merged with another, a 10 means that it is probably best split in more than one issue (maybe it needs to be a story instead of an issue); if you really want to assign a 1 or 10 (cannot be merged or split) do so
+  - FTE: estimate % of person time while ongoing this issue will take, for example 2 people dedicating 1 day a week, wiht an issue duration of a month would be about 0.26.
+    - Important!
+Update this when closing
   - Add planned dates when known
+  - Add actual dates when closing
   - Story Effort: leave blank, does not apply to base issues
   - Team Accountable: who is the momentum generator for this task?
   - Project/Funding: which project within DSH does this task belong to?